Resolutions and Redemption

 It’s that time of year again!
 I’m talking about New Year’s resolutions, of course.
-It’s still December as I’m writing, but I guarantee that by the time you read this, I’ll already be asking myself what possessed me to come up with such grand, unattainable plans for 2014.
+It’s still December as I’m writing, but I guarantee that by the time you read this, I’ll already be asking myself what possessed me to come up with such grand, unattainable plans the new year.
 (It seemed like a good idea at the time).
 Every year I tell myself it’ll finally be the year I keep all my resolutions.
 I mean, come on – how hard can it possibly be to finally set aside an hour for exercise each day, to stop consuming so much chocolate and coffee, and to never sleep for less than eight hours again?

 Why are New Year’s resolutions so hard to keep?
 I don’t know, but it’s a lot like another area of life.
 Let me explain.

 Before I became a Christian at the age of 17, I approached my life the same way I often approach New Year’s resolutions.
 I would try so hard to do the right things but I always ended up falling flat.
 I convinced myself that as long as I was the “good girl,” I’d be fine, so I tried really hard to live up to certain standards to please everyone, and hopefully God too.
 The problem, though, is that there’s nothing anyone can do in his or her own power to “earn” God’s favor.

 As Ephesians 2:8 says, it’s by God’s grace that we are saved, not because of anything we could ever hope to attain or accomplish.
 God’s gift of His son Jesus Christ to save us from our sins through His death and resurrection is just that – a gift.
 Doing all the good, noble things in the world will never earn salvation, and like verse 9 says, nobody could ever think of boasting about such an undeserved gift.